discoleo/R/Physics & Chemistry/Climate..md

 # Climatology & Climate Change

-There is a major discrepancy between the magnitude of physical climate changes and the most known parameter used to quantify climate change, i.e. mean temperature.
+There is a major discrepancy between the magnitude of "real" processes arising due to climate change and the most known parameter used to quantify climate change, i.e. mean temperature.

 I have witnessed over the past 40 years massive changes to real components of the climate: the tiny changes in mean temperature **cannot** reflect such physical changes.
 Something is missing from the theories and from our understanding.